pulumi/docs/pulumi-hugo/themes/default/content/blog/nx-monorepo/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: Creating a monorepo with Nx to colocate reusable Pulumi components, Pulumi infrastructure programs and application code.
+meta_desc: Using Pulumi with Node.js monorepo tooling like Nx to colocate reusable Pulumi components, Pulumi infrastructure programs and application code.

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect